 It may also be a good idea to explore product recall insurance to cover out-of-pocket costs associated with a recall.

 Certain markets, such as children’s products, require additional steps in the event of a recall.
 The Consumer Product Safety Improvement Act (CPSIA) amended the Consumer Product Safety Act (CPSA) with significant new regulatory and enforcement tools.
-The CPSIA included provisions addressing, lead, phthalates, toy safety, durable infant or toddler products, third-party testing and certification, tracking labels, imports, ATVs, civil and criminal penalties, and SaferProducts.gov, a online consumer database to track unsafe products.
+The CPSIA included provisions addressing lead, phthalates, toy safety, durable infant or toddler products, third-party testing and certification, tracking labels, imports, ATVs, civil and criminal penalties, and SaferProducts.gov, a online consumer database to track unsafe products.